bellizio/gulp-starter-kit/README.md

 # Gulp Starter Kit

 This is a gulp starter kit for front-end projects.
 The goal of this project is to provide a foundation for building front-end applications for both local development and production environments.
-It is built to be framework agnostic.
-This is so that it can be easily expanded upon and integrated with any technology stack.
+It is built to be framework agnostic so that it can be easily expanded upon and integrated with any technology stack.

 In order for the build process to be functional, at least a couple (necessary) assumptions need to be made: 1) a source directory structure with content exist and 2) Bower is used.
 While it could be argued that number 2 is not necessary, I do find (like many other developers) that the use of Bower makes front-end dependency management much less of a headache, especially on large scale applications.